tkrclient/tkrclient.github.io/js/README.md

 ## Self-hosting at Home
 ### Proxy
 Now setting up to NOT publicly show your ip address, you WILL need a VPS anyway for.
-But, the VPS is only for proxying over to, so you can have a very powerful homelab, and also depublicly list your home ip address.
+But, the VPS is only for proxying over to (although it doesn't matter that much in this case, because this chat server is lightweight), so you can have a very powerful homelab, and also depublicly list your home ip address.

 I recommend something that proxies the connection from your homelab, to the VPS,